Shelly Plus H&T web interface guide

 From the drop-down menu, select the temperature unit, which will be used to display the temperature on the device's display.
 You can choose either Celsius or Fahrenheit.

-Choose a value between 0.5 and 5 from the drop down menu, which will set the threshold for triggering a device wake up.
-However, the device sends status updates as often as every 5 minutes, so if the device’s temperature changes suddenly and surpasses the threshold, the change will still be reported after 5 minutes from the last report have passed and not at the exact time it happens.
+Choose a value between 0.5 °C and 5 °C from the drop-down menu, which will set the threshold for triggering a device wake-up.
+However, the device sends status updates as often as every 5 minutes, so if the device’s temperature changes suddenly and surpasses the threshold, the change will still be reported after 5 minutes from the last report has passed and not at the exact time it happens.
 You can also choose to disable this option.
 To save the changes, click OK.

 Actions